 Every so often I take a day off from writing.
 Not because I want to.
 I resist and avoid and cling to my desk in a desperate fashion.
-Friends persuade and entice me outside… and it is always good, always nourishing and refreshing.
-There’s a planned outing later this week and I can just picture my characters’ reactions when they realise I’m not there at the keyboard…
+Friends persuade and entice me outside.
+And it is always good, always nourishing and refreshing.
+There’s a planned outing later this week, and I can just picture my characters’ reactions when they realise I’m not there at the keyboard…

-Justin notices first.
+Sharp-witted Justin notices first.
 He looks up, listens and checks again.
 “She’s gone out!”

-People who usually snipe and gripe at each other pass the sugar without word.
-Two of them exchange a wry smile, for without my omniscient presence to keep them busy they can sense what’s coming, not the details, but the shadow of ‘something bad’ ahead, something they would avoid if they could.
-But like my day out, it cannot be avoided; it has to happen.
+People who usually snipe and gripe at each other, pass the sugar without word.
+Two of them exchange a wry smile, for without my omniscient presence to keep them busy, they can sense what’s coming; not the details, but the shadow of something bad ahead, something they would avoid if they could.
+But like my day out, it cannot be avoided.
+It has to happen.